-There is a desire to scale data center networks larger to eliminate bottlenecks, simplify workload provisioning and reduce costs.
-Large networks have more hops, and as a consequence, have a longer round-trip-time (RTT) for the ECN control loop.
-Larger networks can also support more data in-flight, making it difficult to absorb bursts of traffic before ECN congestion control can reduce the sending rate.
-Adding more switch buffers to absorb bursts is not desirable because it increases cost and increases network queuing delays for innocent well-behaved flows.
-End-to-end congestion control is essential to orderly networks, but additional assistance is needed to assure it can be effective and avoid packet loss.
+There is a desire to scale data center networks larger, with more switches and more layers in the Clos network.
+The goal is to eliminate bottlenecks, simplify workload provisioning, and reduce costs.
+Large networks have more hops, and as a consequence consequently, may lead to longer round-trip-time (RTT) for the ECN control loop.
+Larger networks can also support more data inflight, making it difficult to absorb bursts of traffic before ECN congestion control can reduce the sending rate.
+Adding more switch buffers to absorb bursts is not desirable because it increases cost and increases network queuing delays for lighter flows.
+End-to-end congestion control is essential to low-loss networks, but additional assistance is needed to assure ensure it can be effective and avoid packet loss.